linux-integrity/ima-doc/event-log-format.rst

 The log has no specified maximum number of records.
 A faulty policy that measures rapidly changing files like /var/log can have 100,000's of records.
-A reasonable policy will have about 5000 entries at boot and can grow to 100,000 over time based on usage.
+A reasonable policy will trigger about 5000 entries at boot and the log can grow to 100,000 over time based on usage.

 .. _ima-event-log-ascii-format: